 For those students who have life-threatening allergies an emergency medical plan must be completed by the parents.
-Copies of this document are kept in the office, in the staffroom, PowerSchool and in the child's classroom.
+Copies of this document are kept in the office and in PowerSchool.

 Staff is trained annually in emergency procedures such as using an Epi-pen.